 A note about our cash-only policy.

 Note that the restaurant is cash only; we have an ATM on the premises for your convenience.
 We know this decision is unpopular with some customers, but credit card companies take 2.5 to 4% for each transaction, which amounts to a large sum for a small business like ours.
-We prefer to pass on these savings to our customers and to donate to good causes, such as our neighborhood nonprofits, ACLU, Planned Parenthood, and International Rescue Committee.
+We prefer to pass on these savings to our customers and to donate to good causes, such as the International Rescue Committee and progressive political campaigns.
 We hope you understand.

 Classic French bistro fare updated with a modern sensibility.
 We are proud to source from local, organic farms.
 Dine in at the restaurant, linger at the bar, or grab a quick bite or drink from LES Enfants Délice, our creperie/coffeeshop next door.